debdattabasu/RoboMVVM/README.md

 TextSync - An Enlightening Use Case
 ===================================

 Android code is notoriously ugly to write and maintain.
-For example, consider the code we need to write to keep the text property of two [EditText](http://developer.android.com/reference/android/widget/EditText.html)s in sync.
-You can also find this sample in the repository [here](https://github.com/debdattabasu/RoboMVVM/tree/master/sample_textsync_no_mvvm).
+For example, consider the code we need to write to keep the text property of two [EditTexts](http://developer.android.com/reference/android/widget/EditText.html) in sync.
+You can find this sample in the repository [here](https://github.com/debdattabasu/RoboMVVM/tree/master/sample_textsync_no_mvvm).

 ```java
 public class MainActivity extends Activity {